hykilpikonna/CSC110-Project/src/report/report_document.md

 @include-lines `/freq/stats.md` 0 1 4 5

 Since there are many outliers, medians and IQR will more accurately represent the center and spread of this distribution.
-As these numbers show, `eng-news` do post much more (6.1% more post3, or a 1220% increase) than the other two samples.
+As these numbers show, `eng-news` do post much more (a 6.1% increment in post frequency, or a 406.7% increase) than the other two samples.
 Again, this can be explained by the news channels' obligation to report news related to COVID-19 or to promote methods to slow the spread of the pandemic.

-## COVID-19 Popularity Ratios
+## Results - COVID-19 Popularity Ratios

 Then, we analyzed the popularity ratio of COVID-related posts for our three samples.
 The popularity of a post defines how much other people are interested in the post, measured by the total number of user interactions (likes and comments) on that post.
 From that data, the relative popularity ratio for COVID-related posts calculates how popular are COVID-related posts compared to all other posts, calculated by the equation, which is a ratio of the average popularity of both: